 Rail vs Air Travel – An Analysis

 Let us take Delhi-Chandigarh sector.
 The time taken by Shatabdi Express from New Delhi Railway Station to Chandigarh station is 3 hours and 20 minutes.
 The time taken by the flight is approximately 1 hour.
 Now add to this the pre-boarding time which is expected to be 90 minutes.
 Top it up with the luggage waiting time on arrival which is usually on an average about 30 minutes till you walk out of the arrival lounge.
 If you land on larger airports like Delhi, your reaching the luggage belt can itself take 30 minutes or so?
-Net time for the flight is thus 3-4 hours if the flight takes off on time and there is no ATC congestion on destination airport.
+Net time for the flight is thus 3-4 hours if the flight takes off on time and there is no ATC congestion at the destination airport.
 So eventually there is no time that a flight saves you.

 Peripheral time spent on traveling within the city to reach an airport or a railway station depends on where you are located in the city.
 But more often than not railway stations are situated in the center of the city and airports on the outskirts.
 So on an average people would spend more time commuting to airports than to railway stations.

 Statistical records would probably point that delays in Shatabdi trains are far less than delays in flights these days due to congestion at most airports.

 A lowest cost one-way economy air ticket with all taxes and charges thrown in will cost you around Rs 2000/- and a full fare can cost you up to Rs 5000/-.
 A Shatabdi ticket is roughly Rs 500/- and is about Rs 650/- if you book it ‘Tatkal’.
 Making railway journey cost anywhere from 10-25% of the air ticket.
 Not to forget that the morning cup of tea and snacks at railway station cost you much less at railway station than at the airport.